JeanMarcFlamand/MPC-MassPropertiesCalculator/README.md

 # MPC-MassPropertiesCalculator
 The app must calculate the total weight and center of gravity best so far of a list of items with the following conditions.

-1. The missing information may be the in Center of gravity fields.
+1. Missing information may be in Center of gravity fields.
 2. Quantity can be negative.